Judith Tannenbaum: Life and career

 Tannenbaum created Arts-in-Corrections’ newsletter, wrote their book-length Manual for Artists Working in Prison, and developed the Handbook for Arts in the Youth Authority Program at the California Division of Juvenile Justice.
 She has also completed a feasibility study for arts programming in Minnesota state prisons; chaired panels and served as keynote speaker at conferences on prison, prison arts, and teaching arts; and taught in prisons in eight states.

 She later received two three-year Artist in Residency grants from the California Arts Council for her work at San Quentin and at a continuation high school and primary school in Albany, California.

 Tannenbaum retired from San Francisco youth arts program WritersCorps in 2014 after 20 years serving as training coordinator.

+She is the subject of the 2024 book Judith Letting Go: Six Months in the World's Smallest Death Cafe by Mark Dowie (New Village Press).

 Books and work

 Among Tannenbaum’s books are the memoir, Disguised as a Poem: My Years Teaching Poetry at San Quentin (Northeastern University Press, 2000) -- a finalist in PEN American Center USA West’s Literary Award Winners in 2001; two books for teachers – Teeth, Wiggly as Earthquakes: Writing Poetry in the Primary Grades (Stenhouse Publishers, 2000) and (with Valerie Chow Bush) Jump Write In!
 Creative Writing Exercises for Diverse Communities, Grades 6-12 (Jossey-Bass, 2005); and six poetry collections.
 Her By Heart: Poetry, Prison, and Two Lives — co-written with Spoon Jackson, her student at San Quentin in the 1980s — was published by New Village Press in March 2010.
+The Book of Judith - edited by Spoon Jackson - was published by New Village Press in September 2022.